 You have paid your visa fee and can schedule your interview once your receipt number is active.
 Please note that it can take up to two business days for your receipt number to be active and ready to schedule your appointment.
 Please consult the visa application fee payment processing timelines below.

 Payment in Person

 Any non-immigrant visa (NIV) applicant in New Zealand can pay their visa application fee with cash or debit card at a New Zealand Post shop offering payment services.
-Before going to a New Zealand Post shop offering payment services, you must print and carry the applicable U.S. visa fee deposit slip available after logging into your profile, or you may access the deposit slip here (we recommend that you access the link via Explorer).
+Before going to a New Zealand Post shop offering payment services, you must print and carry the applicable U.S. visa fee deposit slip available after logging into your profile, or you may access the deposit slip here (use a computer and Explorer, Google Chrome or Microsoft Edge browser to access the deposit slip.
+Select the applicable deposit slip and then print the selected deposit slip immediately).
 Take the printed deposit slip with you to pay your fee (note: this deposit slip has an expiration date).

 Save your receipt.
 It cannot be replaced if it is lost.
 You will not be able to schedule an appointment without your receipt number.

 See below the times that you are able to schedule an interview after your specific method of payment.